nbanks062523/data-engineering-101NB/week_1/ep3/README.md

 ## Key Terms

 ### Remote Repositories and Local Repositories
-You can think of a local repo as the version of a project you have on your own computer, where you can make changes to share later, and a remote repository as the one on GitHub, seen by everyone.
+You can think of a local repo (repository) as the version of a project you have on your own computer, where you can make changes to share later, and a remote repository as the one on GitHub, seen by everyone.

 ### Initializing a Repository
 This makes a versioned project into a Git repository by creating a .git subdirectory.
 Run this command one time when you're setting up your project: